This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Breakfast Bowl

-These step-by-step photos and instructions help you visualize how to make this egg breakfast bowl.
+These photos and instructions help you visualize how to make this egg breakfast bowl.
 See the recipe box below for ingredient amounts and full recipe instructions.

 four photos showing how to scramble eggs.